mengjwu/MRtrackingMarker/README.md

 It contains the original COMSOL project.
 Users can download the project (https://www.dropbox.com/sh/993r2vkm7t0e6di/AAC3tmX515crMaklrrx1C2FHa?dl=0) and open it on COMSOL Multiphysics V6.0.
 This file is about 22.5 GB and requires a powerful computer for simulation.
 The performance parameters of our computer are as follows: 1) 64 GB RAM, 2) 2TB SSD, 3)

 Users can run the project without any modification and extra setting in COMSOL.
 It already contains all the computation data and plots.
-Users can review them in the part "*Results" in the "*Model Builder" window.
+Users can review them in the part "*Results*" in the "*Model Builder*" window.

 **III.
 Gerber**